Artisanal Vapers? For Some, The Habit's About Much More Than Quitting Tobacco

 A "coil builder" is someone who adjusts the size, shape and design of the device's coils to change the amount of vapor or the intensity of the flavors.

-"Cloud chasers" modify their mods to produce large quantities of vapor — in order to perform smoke tricks.
+"Cloud chasers" modify their mods to produce large quantities of vapor — to perform smoke tricks.
 Instagram contains more than 4 million posts with the hashtag #cloudchaser showing these tricks.

 Meanwhile, "flavor chasers" believe that making these same kinds of adjustments to the device can also affect the intensity of the flavors.
 Their interest is in producing the perfect "bite" or flavor experience from their mod.
 All mixologists are flavor chasers, but not all flavor chasers are mixologists.

-And all of these sub-groups may have tried "sub-ohming" — an extreme alteration of the device's coils to reduce their electrical resistance, which is measured in ohms.
-A "sub-ohm" coil creates less than one ohm of electrical resistance.
-The result: Much higher heat and bigger clouds of vapor.
+And all of these subgroups may have tried "sub-ohming" — an extreme alteration of the device's coils to reduce their electrical resistance, which is measured in ohms.
+A "sub-ohm" coil creates less than 1 ohm of electrical resistance.
+The result: much higher heat and bigger clouds of vapor.
 A more powerful battery can produce the same effect.

 This isn't a cheap hobby, and it's not for the casual e-cigarette user.
-A high-end, fully customized vape mod can range in price from a couple hundred dollars to a few thousand, such as the $3,000 Otto Carter vape mod.
+A high-end, fully customized vape mod can range in price from a couple of hundred dollars to a few thousand, such as the $3,000 Otto Carter vape mod.

-Evans, the self-described flavor chaser, was first introduced to vaping when he saw a woman using a device outside of a Washington, D.C., Metro station in 2017.
+Evans, the self-described flavor chaser, was first introduced to vaping when he saw a woman using a device outside a Washington, D.C., Metro station in 2017.
 She pointed him to a nearby vape store where the vendor helped him purchase and set up his first mod kit.

-He was given an e-liquid containing three milligrams of nicotine in a tobacco flavor.
+He was given an e-liquid containing 3 milligrams of nicotine in a tobacco flavor.
 The dosage wasn't strong enough for him, he says, and he went back to cigarettes.
 It wasn't until Evans went online that he discovered he could make his own e-liquid with the flavor and nicotine strength of his choosing.

 "I'll never forget the company name.
-It was called "Naked," and the flavor was some kind of pineapple orange juice," he says.
+It was called 'Naked,' and the flavor was some kind of pineapple orange juice," he says.

 Evans' love for flavors led him to research how to enhance the flavors and to explore the world of rebuildable tank atomizers and coil building.
 Coils can be made out of steel, titanium, nickel or a trademarked alloy of iron, chromium and aluminum called Kanthal.
 Each coil heats differently.